lewinl349/Github-Dashboard/README.md

 ## Description

 (Currently WIP)
-A desktop companion app for Github that displays profile summaries (contributions, commits, etc...) and allow users to add localized notes for each respository.
+A companion webapp for Github that displays profile summaries (contributions, commits, etc...) and allow users to add localized notes for each respository.

 ## Technologies
 - ElectronJS
 - React + Vite
-- Github API
+- Express
-- NodeJS (Packages: ChartJS)
+- NodeJS (Packages: ChartJS, Octokit, Dotenv)

 ## Features
 - Visualizations of contributions per days, languages used, etc...